 When in SS3, alongside his impatient classmates, Kunle pushes his way out of the classroom and into the big assembly hall, where the MOCK examination results have just been posted on the notice board, he looks around for Bolaji.
 Bolaji is not in the same classroom as him, but is still a close friend.
 Kunle knows the boy is here, somehow.

-After spotting him, Kunle waves a hand, and Bolaji walks over.
+Spotting him, Kunle waves a hand, and Bolaji walks over.
 Together, Kunle, running a finger across the glass-covered notice board, Bolaji standing aside, just glancing down, they both check their results.
 Bolaji’s is the first that is seen.
 He has failed.
-Three Fs.
-Four Ds.
-Two Bs.
+Three F’s.
+Four D’s.
+Two B’s.
 Kunle turns to look at him.
-Says nothing, Bolaji only grimaces and they get back to looking at the notice board.
+Says nothing.
+Bolaji only grimaces, and they get back to looking at the notice board.

-Other SS3 students stand aside and stare in shock as Kunle jumps to his feet, shakes Bolaji’s hand.
+Other SS3 students stand aside and stare in amazement as Kunle jumps to his feet, shakes Bolaji’s hand.
 Both friends roar laughter which carries in it no tone of pain.

 ‘Bros.
 I don fail!
 I fail like wetin.’

 ‘Omoh, bone that thing.
 I no follow fail!?
 Omoh, I fail!
 See D!
 See F na!?
 Omoh dah!’